EgoVITA: Learning to Plan and Verify for Egocentric Video Reasoning: EgoVITA

 \subsection{Exocentric Regularization}

-Training solely on egocentric data can lead to \textit{catastrophic forgetting}, degrading the model’s general exocentric understanding.
+Training solely on egocentric data can lead to catastrophic forgetting, reducing performance on exocentric tasks.
 To mitigate this, we periodically interleave GRPO updates with a lightweight exocentric regularization step.
-Specifically, after every 200 RL iterations, the model is evaluated on a held-out exocentric VideoQA dataset (MSRVTT~\cite{xu2016msr}) using a cross-entropy loss $\mathcal{L}_{\mathrm{exo}}$.
+Specifically, after every 200 RL iterations, we optimize the model on an auxiliary exocentric VideoQA dataset (MSR-VTT~\cite{xu2016msr}) using a cross-entropy loss $\mathcal{L}_{\mathrm{exo}}$.
 This loss is combined with the GRPO objective: